n10n/DockerNode1/README.md

 ## Synereo Backend Dockerfiles

 Dockerfiles for easily setting up a Synereo node and the following instruction are for building backend from the source code (This takes sometime to build i.e. around 30-40 minutes).
 If want to use existing Docker image (preferred method) then use the image from Docker hub.
-MongoDB is required to run a standalone node and MongoDB and RabbitMQ are required to run a full node.

   [https://hub.docker.com/r/livelygig/backend/](https://hub.docker.com/r/livelygig/backend/)

+MongoDB is required to run a standalone node.
+MongoDB and RabbitMQ are required to run a full node.

 ## Prerequisites